marknote/TinyPad/_pages/privacypolicy.md

 ---

 **Last updated**
-Dec 10 2023
+Nov 9 2024

 # Privacy Policy
-Shumin Sun built the Love2D Sutdio app as a Commercial app.
+Shumin Sun built the TinyPad app as a Commercial app.
 This SERVICE is provided by Shumin Sun and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.